NeutonTinyML/hand-activity-recognition/README.rst

 Please refer to the video example of inferencing the model.

-**boilerplate-code contains:**

-- PasswordGenerator class that allows to generate random passwords
-- more to come...

 Development
 -----------

 We welcome new contributors of all experience levels.
-The boilerplatecode community goals are to be helpful, welcoming, and effective.
+The NeutonTinyML community goals are to be helpful, welcoming, and effective.
 The `Development Guide <https://scikit-learn.org/stable/developers/index.html>`_ has detailed information about contributing code, documentation, tests, and more.
-We've included some basic information in this README.

 Important links
 ---------------